Like every other part of your body, persistently high blood sugars can have a big impact on your teeth and your entire

 Persistently high blood sugars can develop two salivary issues known as “hyposalivation” (too little saliva) and “xerostomia” (dry mouth).

-Research has found that these two conditions are highly common in the diabetes population compared to those with diabetes — especially by patients with neuropathy and other diabetes complications.
+Research has found that these two conditions are highly common in the diabetes population compared to those with diabetes — especially in patients with neuropathy and other diabetes complications.

-While a little thirst now and then has never been thought of as a threat to your health, your mouth relies on a constant presence of saliva to function properly.
+While a little thirst now and then has never been thought of as a threat to your health, your mouth relies on the constant presence of saliva to function properly.

 Chronic high blood sugar levels that lead to chronic dry mouth create significant irritation in your gums, which is eventually followed by inflammation, pain, and an increased risk of gum disease, tooth decay (cavities), and pain.

 How salivary dysfunction is treated

 Quite simply, the only true treatment for this condition is to improve your blood sugar levels with the help of your healthcare team.
 Remember, properly treating periodontitis will have a positive impact on your blood sugars, too!

 While less of a threat to your overall health, losing the ability to fully taste your food as a result of persistently high blood sugar levels is likely accompanied by other dental health issues and should be taken seriously!

 “Taste dysfunction has been reported to occur more frequently in patients with poorly controlled diabetes compared to healthy controls,” explains the research.
 “Diabetic patients who suffer from neuropathy have a higher taste threshold.
 Taste disturbance has also been reported to lead to poor glycaemic control by inhibiting the ability to maintain a good diet.”

 How taste dysfunction is treated